Skaiste/ISIC_2016_Challenge_P1/README.md

 ## Files

-- `baseline.ipynb`: Jupyter notebook containing the complete implementation, training, and evaluation pipeline
+- `baseline.ipynb`: Jupyter notebook containing the complete implementation, training, and evaluation pipeline for a baseline model - UNet
+- `improved.ipynb`: (TO BE CREATED) Jupyter notebook containting the complete implementation, training, and evaluation pipeline for an improved model
 - `dataset.py`: Custom PyTorch dataset class for loading and preprocessing the segmentation data
-- `best_segmentation_model.pth`: Trained model weights (best validation performance)
-- `README.md`: This file

 ## References